KennethLulie/aws-enterprise-agentic-ai/PROJECT_PLAN.md

 - Agent can search the web and cite sources
 - Agent can query SQL database with natural language
 - Agent can retrieve relevant documents from vector store
-- Agent can retrieve current weather information by location
+- Agent can retrieve current market data (FMP) for requested tickers
 - Documents uploaded to S3 are automatically indexed
 - Tool selection is intelligent and contextual